Recently I came across this article on Study Hacks: Why “Write Every Day” is Bad Advice

 When the specific plan fails, the resulting lack of motivation infects the general goal as well, and your writing project flounders.

 Although he is talking about those who write “on the side”, in many ways academics are not full time writers, either.
 I’m sure you could come up with a long list of common events that derail your plan to write every day, many of them important parts of your job.

-If making “write every day” a rule is a bad idea, then what is useful about this advice?
+There is a useful distinction to be made between rules and principles.
+If making “write every day” a rule is a bad idea, is there anything useful about this advice?
+Yes.
+There is.